Skip to main content

 Irritable bowel syndrome

-“Cases of IBS can range anywhere from mild to severe, and it often runs in families,” notes Dr. Souder.
+“Cases of IBS can range anywhere from mild to severe, and it often runs in families,” says Dr. Souder.
 “Factors like food, stress and hormones can trigger IBS, causing symptoms like cramps, pain, bloating, diarrhea and constipation.”

 If you have IBS symptoms, talk to your doctor.
 They can diagnose whether you do have IBS and prescribe medication if necessary.